ArchiveBox/docs/Install.md

 1. Clone this repo `git clone https://github.com/pirate/ArchiveBox`
 2. `cd ArchiveBox/`
-3. `./archive ~/Downloads/links_list.html`
+3. `archivebox add < ~/Downloads/links_list.html`

-You may optionally specify a second argument to `archive.py export.html 153242424324` to resume the archive update at a specific timestamp.
+You can also use the `update` subcommand to resume the archive update at a specific timestamp `archivebox update --resume=153242424324.123`.

 ### Next Steps